 By Taylor Jasmine | On November 4, 2019 | Updated September 19, 2023 | Comments (2)

-Octavia E. Butler (1947 – 2006), the esteemed American author of science fiction, broke ground in what was then a white male-dominated genre.
+Octavia E. Butler (1947 – 2006), the esteemed American author of science fiction, blazed a trail in what was once a white male-dominated genre.
 Here we’ll explore Octavia Butler’s rules for writers, with wisdom for every wordsmith no matter where you are on the journey.

 Butler was one of the first women and one of the first African Americans to succeed in the genre of sci-fi.
 To break through in this realm, she had to blaze her own trail, and became rigorously self-disciplined in her writing practice.